Skip to content

 Additional resources are available that have been created by CEOP as part of their ‘Thinkuknow’ initiative.

-Students also complete whole school E-Safety workshops for Safer Internet Day (February) and for Anti-Bullying Week (October).
+Students also complete whole school E-Safety workshops for Safer Internet Day (February) and for Anti-Bullying Week (November).

 Students take part in termly assemblies in a variety of E-Safety areas including cyberbullying, online dangers etc.